poverholt/record-sort-gr/README.md

 Run step 1 output with "lein run".
 Run step 2 server with "lein ring server".
 Web page will pop up.
 Visit heroku?

+## Design

+## Testing

+* For automated Clojure testing, run with "lein test", each source file has a corresponding test file.
+  Parse-test and sort-test are complex and have significant tests to reduce the number of tests needed at the REST API level.
+* REST API testing is basic.
+It checks each endpoint can be reached and suitable data is returned.
+  It checks invalid endpoint and invalid record create data gets a proper error.
+  Postman help?